jundalisay/spblist/content/en/research/sarkar/microvita/faq2.md

 {{< l a="Sarkar" >}}
 There are so many microcosms and microvita. **Microvita do not have the clear “I” feeling**.
 Their existence is more of physical nature than of psychic nature.*

-> *Superphysics Note: This is parallel to Elements of the Physical Domain.
-Therefore, microvita are the Elements of the Metaphysical Domain, as the Lower Mind of the Supreme, just as souls are the Higher Mind of the Supreme.

 The collective body of microvita is another name of carbon atom.
 The carbon atom is another name of so many microvita with so many specialities, with so many characteristics.
 {{< /l >}}

+{{< n n="This is parallel to Elements of the Physical Domain.
+Therefore, microvita are the Elements of the Metaphysical Domain, as the Lower Mind of the Supreme, just as souls are the Higher Mind of the Supreme." >}}

 {{< l a="Sarkar" >}}
 <!-- collective body of microvita -->